 In LEFM, the presence of a crack front produces a $1/\sqrt{r}$ singularity in the stress field (where r is the distance from the crack front).
 To capture this asymptotic behavior, Barsoum (1976) developed singular elements, namely quadratic isoparametric elements with mid-side nodes shifted to the quarter points.
 These elements are widely used in LEFM, and are available in ANSYS by skewing 2D quadratic elements (PLANE183).
-To mesh the crack front, a torus volume is created along the crack front (see Figs. 8.6d and 8.7d), and meshed with 3D 20-node quadratic solid elements (SOLID186, as recommended in ANSYS Inc 2015).
-The $1^{\rm st}$ row of elements in contact with the crack front are skewed using the generation of volume elements from skewed PLANE183.
+To mesh the crack front, a torus volume is created along the crack front (see Figs. 8.6d and 8.5d), and meshed with 3D 20-node quadratic solid elements (SOLID186, as recommended in ANSYS Inc 2015).
+The 1st row of elements in contact with the crack front are skewed using the generation of volume elements from skewed PLANE183.
 The remaining volumes in the steel liner are meshed with high order 3D 10-node quadratic elements (SOLID187).
-The length of the elements along the crack front varied between 0.10 to 1.00 mm depending on the crack length.
-This is a very dense refinement with respect to most published studies in computational LEFM.
+The length of the elements along the crack front with respect to most published studies in computational LEFM.

 A mesh example of a steel liner with a semi-elliptical surface crack is presented in Figs. 8.6a-8.6d.
-Under internal pressure $p_i$ inducing circumferential major principal stresses in the steel liner and $p{cr} = p_i$ on the crack face, the crack is loaded in mode I. The deformed mesh is shown in Figs. 8.6e-8.6f.
-Similarly, a mesh example for an embedded elliptical crack is shown in Figs. 8.7a-8.7d, and the deformed mesh in Figs. 8.7e-8.7f.
+Under internal pressure p_i inducing circumferential major principal stresses in the steel liner and $p{cr} = p_i$ on the crack face, the crack is loaded in mode I. The deformed mesh is shown in Figs. 8.5e-8.5f.
+Similarly, a mesh example for an embedded elliptical crack is shown in Figs. 8.5a-8.5d, and the deformed mesh in Figs. 8.4e-8.4f.